Dany0257/geonum/README.md

 # Géométrie numérique, spring 2021
 Welcome to the git repository of the course *Géométrie numérique* 2021.

-See [course website](https://geonum.gricad-pages.univ-grenoble-alpes.fr/geonum-pages/) for more details.

-This repo started with a duplication from https://github.com/GeoNumTP/GeoNum2017 by Tibor Stanko.
-It is now mantained by Sergi Pujades.

 ## Quickstart
 ```bash
 cd your/working/dir/